Back with a bang: An interview with James Walsh

 Photos: Rosie Yang

-James Walsh’s new album Turning Point is out now, to order visit here.
+James Walsh’s new album Turning Point is out now.
+For further information or to order the album visit James Walsh’s website here.

 Watch Walsh perform Fading Grace here: